sungbink20/MovieRecommenderChatbot/README.md

 # 🎬 Mello, the Moviebot
 *A Hybrid Rule-Based + LLM Movie Recommendation Chatbot*

-Mello, the moviebot (internally named **“Having A Sungderful Time”**) is a conversational movie recommendation system built for Stanford CS124.
+Mello, the moviebot (internally named **“Having A Sungderful Time”**) is a conversational movie recommendation system.

 The chatbot collects user opinions on movies, analyzes sentiment, and generates personalized recommendations using **item-item collaborative filtering**.
 It also supports an optional **LLM-powered personality mode** for richer, character-driven interactions.